7 Plus Exam Preparation in London

 This is for children in Year 2 and are run from our schools in Hampstead and Dulwich at the weekend.
 The programme costs £500.

-Comprehensions are a key part of the 7 Plus exam and we find children always need to practice these.
-In 7 Plus comprehensions children will be expected to read with fluency and read many words by sight.
+Comprehensions are a key part of the 7 Plus exam and children always need to practice these.
+In 7 Plus exam comprehensions, children will be expected to read with fluency and read many words by sight.
 Children are required to extract relevant information from a passage, which could be from a variety of different writing genres.
-They will need to explain the meaning of words in context and make inferences about the passage and predict wat might happen next.
+They will need to explain the meaning of words in context and make inferences about the passage and predict what might happen next.

-This varies from school to school and again, as a guide, consider your child should be one to two years ahead of the National Curriculum.
+The Maths component of the 7 Plus exam requires curriculum acceleration, speed and accuracy.
+The syllabus varies from school to school and, as a guide, your child should be one to two years ahead of the National Curriculum.

 Times Tables

 As a parent, the best way to help your child with their 7 Plus Maths exam is to have a daily focus on times tables fluency and accuracy.
-If you do nothing else, help your child learn their times tables as they come home from school and more.
-Try to observe how your child best learns their times tables and try to build in multiple ways of learning and reinforcement.
-For example, some children do well with rote learning, others benefit from the many apps that gamify times tables acquisition, such as Times Tables Rock Stars.
+If you do nothing else, help your child learn their times tables.
+Try to observe how your child best learns their times tables and build in multiple ways of learning and reinforcement.
+For example, some children do well with rote learning, others benefit from apps that gamify times tables acquisition, such as Times Tables Rock Stars.
 Other children enjoy learning songs and memorise tables during long car journeys.

 7 Plus Maths Curriculum